griffda/PROCESS-/README.md

 #### Develop into your branch

-If you have finished making a major change, after creating a new branch, you will need to merge your branch with the develop branch.
+When you have finished making a major change on a new branch, you will need to merge your branch with the develop branch to keep up with the latest changes.

 - Make sure you have committed all of your changes to your local branch.
 - Update your local repo with `git pull`